Some of the important facts concerning fissile materials are listed below

 Fissile Material Stockpile

 As of January 2017, it is estimated that the global stockpile of Highly Enriched Uranium is approximately 1400 tons.
 As per some reports it is estimated the global stockpile of separated Plutonium is approximately 520 tons.
-Of this around 290 tons are for civilian purpose and the rest are for military purpose.
+Of this around 290 tons are for a civilian purpose and the rest are for military purpose.
 The countries in possession of the highest amount of fissile materials are listed below.

 Fissile Material Cutoff Treaty (FMCT)